jonnitto/Uberspace.Deployer/README.md

 > Do not delete the `/html` folder.
 If this folder doesn’t exist, the RewriteRules
 > implementing the additional DocumentRoots don’t work, so all your domains will be unaccessable.

-You can use the command `dep install:symlink` to create a correct symlink
+You can use the command `dep server:symlink:add` to create a correct symlink

 ## Set the DNS records